Giveth/milestonetracker-ui/README.md

 The application is written in React, interfaces directly with the Ethereum blockchain and the Giveth smart contracts.
 You can find the production version of this decentralized application (Dapp) and more information on the [Giveth website](https://giveth.io).

+NOTE: For contributing code use the "develop" branch of this project repository.
+The develop branch is deployed here: https://develop--milestonetracker.netlify.com/#/

 ## How to run developer version
 ### Installing dependencies
 1. Make sure you have installed [Node.js](https://nodejs.org/en/)